cucumber-ltd/gitbook-plugin-snippet/README.md

 # Snippets for GitBook

-Include entire code files or snippets of code files in your pages.
+Include entire code files or fragments of code files in your pages.

+## Installation

 ```
 {